nyorain/vil/docs/features.md

 - VK_KHR_create_renderpass2

 Missing:
-- vkCmdDrawIndirectCount & vkCmdDrawIndexedIndirectCount: full ui & commandHook support
+- vkCmdDrawIndirectCount & vkCmdDrawIndexedIndirectCount has incomplete gui support, especially vertex viewer needs improvement
 - timeline semaphores
-- no support for descriptor indexing
+- descriptor indexing: support incomplete.
+Viewing a command that uses descriptor sets with descriptor indexing may cause problems in some cases.
-- no support for FramebufferAttachmentCreateinfo etc
+- no support for imageless_framebuffer
 - no render pass extensions supported

 ## Non-core extensions